mrklimb/thelimbs/themes/congo/exampleSite/content/_index.md

 ---
-description: This is a demo of the Congo theme for Hugo.
+title: "Welcome to Congo! :tada:"
-title: 'Welcome to Congo! :tada:'
+description: "This is a demo of the Congo theme for Hugo."
 ---

 {{< lead >}}